Skip to content

 # Increase log verbosity for broker (adjust deployment name as needed)

-kubectl set env deployment/mcp-gateway-broker-router LOG_LEVEL=debug -n mcp-system
+kubectl set env deployment/mcp-gateway LOG_LEVEL=debug -n mcp-system

 # Check Istio proxy logs (adjust deployment name as needed)